jayminwest/google-takeout-explorer/README.md

 3. Install dependencies:
    ```
-   pip install -r app/requirements.txt
+   pip install -r requirements.txt
    ```

 4. Run the application:
    ```
-   python app/app.py
+   uvicorn app.main:app --reload
    ```

-5. Open your browser and navigate to http://localhost:5000
+5. The API will be available at http://localhost:8000
+6. API documentation will be available at http://localhost:8000/docs

 ## Usage

 1. Download your Google data from [Google Takeout](https://takeout.google.com/)
-2. Select the data you want to analyze (Gmail, Location History, YouTube)
-3. Upload the ZIP file to Google Takeout Explorer
+2. Place your Google Takeout ZIP files in the `data/` directory
+3. The API will automatically process these files and convert them to usable formats
-4. Explore your data through the interactive visualizations
+4. Access the processed data and analysis through the API endpoints
-5. Ask questions about your data using the natural language query interface

 ## Technical Architecture

 The application consists of several components:

-- **Flask Web Application**: Handles user interface and file uploads
+- **FastAPI Backend**: Provides RESTful API endpoints for data access
-- **Data Parsers**: Extract and structure data from Google Takeout files
+- **Data Processors**: Extract and convert data from Google Takeout files
-- **Data Analyzers**: Generate insights and visualizations from parsed data
+- **Data Analysis Pipeline**: Processes and analyzes the converted data
+- **Storage Layer**: Manages processed data in optimized formats

+## API Endpoints

+- `/api/v1/data/sources`: List all available data sources
+- `/api/v1/data/{source}/summary`: Get summary statistics for a specific data source
+- `/api/v1/data/{source}/records`: Get detailed records from a specific data source
-- **Query Interpreter**: Processes natural language queries about your data
+- `/api/v1/analysis/{analysis_type}`: Run specific analysis on your data

 ## Privacy Considerations

-Google Takeout Explorer is designed with privacy in mind:
+Google Takeout Explorer API is designed with privacy in mind:

 - All data processing happens locally on your machine
 - No data is sent to external servers